kellanjacobs/midwaypython/docs/005_View_Classes/README.md

 * /standings/horses Will return a list of all the horses in standing order.
 * /race/RACEID Will return the results of a single race.

-Edit the `views/default.py` to add the new classes
+Create a new file `midway/midway/views/standing.py` to the new StandingViews class.

 ```python
 from pyramid.view import (